mod-posh/Logger/README.md

 # Logger

-My own logging implementation compatible with .net7 and PowerShell
+My logging implementation is compatible with .net7 and PowerShell